Seagate/cortx-k8s/GLOSSARY.md

 JBOD stands for "Just a Bunch of Disks" and refers to a rack enclosure containing many disks which are each individually exposed to the host (CORTX in our case).

+### kubelet

+The [kubelet](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) is the primary "node agent" that runs on each node.
+It can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.

 ### KUDO

 [KUDO](https://kudo.dev/), which stands for the Kubernetes Universal Declarative Operator, is a toolkit used to build Kubernetes Operators, in most cases just using YAML.